-B.SW, ADWS, Dip.Bus Studies

-Appointed to the Board November 2013.
+B.SW, ADWS, Dip.Bus Studies Appointed to the Board November 2013.
 Membership Committee and Governance Committee member.
+Retired at the end of her term November 2017.

 Val is a social worker, experienced in the public and private health and rehabilitation sectors.
 She is an NDIS adviser and has served on the Disability Advisory Council of Victoria, the Victorian Equal Opportunity and Human Rights Commission's Disability Reference Group, and many health related working groups.